ClutchTools/Test-Bank/Whiteboarding/2nd_Smallest/README.md

 # 2nd Smallest Element
 ## Prompt

-Given an array of integers, return the 2nd smallest value in the array Solve for linear time complexity -> O(N)
+Given an array of integers, return the 2nd smallest value in the array <br>
+Solve for linear time complexity -> O(N)

 Example to give